depage/depage-cms/Docs/en/02_EditingPages.md

 > [More about about the file library](@ref file-library)

+- **Table**

+    The *Table* element support editing of simple tables with styling options like the richtext component.

 - **Date**

     *Date* is a field, where you can choose a date.